dk-liang/dk-liang.github.io/_pages/about.md

 ---

-I am currently a Master student at Huazhong University of Science and Technology.
-I received my Bachelor’s degree at Nanjing University of Posts and Telecommunication.
+I am currently a Master student at Huazhong University of Science and Technology, under the supervision of Prof. [Xiang Bai](http://122.205.5.5:8071/~xbai/) and Prof. [Yongchao Xu](https://sites.google.com/view/yongchaoxu).
+I received my Bachelor’s degree at Nanjing University of Posts and Telecommunication (NJUPT) in 2019, under the supervision of Prof.Jian Xiao and Prof. [Yi Tong](http://rsc.njupt.edu.cn/2017/1206/c579a118874/page.htm).

 Research
 ======